IT for AVs | media networks for events

 - Cable tester

-- Requirements for Dante Audio
+- Requirements for media networks

 - Configuration for mixed operation with Dante, Lake and free VLANs